hannibalzhang/ssh-scp-doc/SSH and SCP.md

 ### More SCP
 - You can specify a destination in your OCCS account where you want to send the files.
 Just put it after the `:`.
 For example, `scp armadillos.txt dbarella@cs.oberlin.edu:cs150` would copy `armadillos.txt` to your account's `cs150` folder (if there is one).
 You can put a whole file path here too: `scp armadillos.txt dbarella@cs.oberlin.edu:cs150/lab01` will copy it to the lab01 folder inside the cs150 folder.
+- The `-r` command-line option copies entire directory.
+So the command `scp -r lab01 dbarella@cs.oberlin.edu:` will copy the folder named `lab01` from the current directory to your occs account.
+Most of the time this is easier than copying every individual file.
+Actually, `-r` will copy individual files too.
+So there's no reason not to use it.
+- `scp` can copy many files at once.
+Just list them all, like this: `scp file1.txt file2.txt dbarella@cs.oberlin.edu:`.